 Before operating the water heater, check the location of the vent to make sure it will not be blocked by the opening of any door on the trailer.
-Do not operate the water heater with the door open.
+Do not operate the water heater with the door open if vent is blocked.